kubecost/docs/thanos-upgrade.md

 This is simplified if you're using our default values-thanos.yaml -- that has the new configs already.

-However, for the thanos secret you're using, the "encrypt-sse" line needs to be removed.
-Everything else should stay the same.
-For example:
+**However, for the thanos secret you're using, the "encrypt-sse" line needs to be removed.
+Everything else should stay the same.**

+For example, view this sample config:

 ```
 type: S3
 config: